Email Questions@dhe.state.co.us for college transcipts,student complaints,reverse transfer and SURDs consents

 Sexual Misconduct Trainings provided by institution:

-Trainings and educational sessions designed to address sexual misconduct are offered by several units across the University include the Phoenix Center at Auraria, the Office of Equal Opportunity, the Dean of Students Office, the Health Center at Auraria, and the Gender Institute for Teaching and Advocacy.
-Many trainings and educational programs have been offered in-person in the past, but have pivoted to remote delivery since spring of 2020.
-Trainings are designed to address diverse topics that are relevant to our University community, including bystander intervention, healthy relationships, applicable University polices, and support services available to students and employees.
-All employees upon first joining the Univesity are required to take an online module provided by EverFi.
-The module is Preventing Harassment and Discrimination for either Supervisors and Non Supervisors.
+Trainings and educational sessions designed to address sexual misconduct are offered by several units across the University, including the Phoenix Center at Auraria, the Office of Equal Opportunity, the Dean of Students Office, the Health Center at Auraria, and the Gender Institute for Teaching and Advocacy.
+Many trainings and educational programs have been offered in-person in the past but have pivoted to remote delivery since the spring of 2020.
+Trainings are designed to address diverse topics that are relevant to our University community, including bystander intervention, healthy relationships, applicable University policies, and support services available to students and employees.
+All employees, upon first joining the university, are required to take an online module provided by Vector Solutions.
+The module is Preventing Harassment and Discrimination for Supervisors and Non-Supervisors.

 How institution is providing information to students on how to receive support regarding sexual misconduct: